eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_resources_guide.md

 For details on how to rent NET resources refer to the how to [Account Power Up](#account-power-up) section.

+## Resource Cost Estimation

+As a developer if you want to estimate how much CPU and NET is required for a transaction to be executed you can use the []()

 ## Account Power Up

 To power up an account means to rent CPU and NET from the PowerUp resource model which is implemented as a smart contract on the blockchain and allocate them to the account of your choice.
 The action to power up an account is `powerup`.
 It takes as parameters: